-The Health and Safety at Work Act is still the main health and safety legislation in the UK.
+When considering UK health and safety laws the Health and Safety at Work Act (HASAWA) is the main legislation.
 It is an Act of Parliament (primary legislation) that prescribes general duties to all at work, regardless of the work activity or context.
-Failure to comply with a duty under the Act is a criminal offence which may be punished by fine or imprisonment (see table 7)
+Failure to comply with a duty under the Act is a criminal offence which may be punished by fine or imprisonment.

 Approved Code of Practice (ACoP) – An Approved Code of Practice (ACoP) gives practical advice on how to comply with the law.
 If the advice in the ACoP is followed compliance with the law is assured in respect of those specific matters on which the ACoP gives advice.

 The ACoP has special legal status.
 In a prosecution for a breach of health and safety law, if it is proved that a relevant provision of the Code was not followed; compliance with the law in some other way must be proved.

 Guidance – guidance is not compulsory and other action may be taken.
 Following guidance will normally be enough to demonstrate compliance with the law.
 Health and safety inspectors are likely to refer to guidance as an illustration of good practice.